 As sleeping bag weight goes down, temperature rating goes up.
 It’s a simple formula: warmer bags have more down fill and require more shell fabric to contain it.
 For the purposes of this list, we stuck to a 35-degree Fahrenheit temperature rating at the high end.
 Anything above that is very questionable for backcountry use and strictly for when the conditions are hot.

 All in all, we never suggest stretching the limits just to save a few ounces.
 We all sleep differently—some run warm and others cold—so we build in a buffer of about 10 degrees for the temperature rating of our bags.
 Overnight lows can dip unexpectedly and you don’t want to be stuck out in the cold.
 You can add a few degrees with a sleeping bag liner or by wearing a jacket, but opting for a warmer sleeping bag is the route we recommend (for more, see our article: Sleeping Bag Temperature Ratings Explained).

 Down and Synthetic Insulation

 The down vs. synthetic debate is one of our favorites and something we cover extensively in our insulated jacket and sleeping bag reviews.
-For backpacking sleeping bags, it’s clear-cut: down insulation is the lightest insulator and only 1 sleeping in the top 20 of this chart has synthetic insulation (the Mountain Hardwear HyperLamina Spark).
-Down bags are more expensive, and if you don’t mind an extra pound or so of weight and a larger stuffed size (synthetics don’t pack down as small), a synthetic bag is a viable option.
+For backpacking sleeping bags, it’s clear-cut: down insulation is the lightest insulator, which is why all of the lower-weight bags on the lists above are down-filled.
+Down bags are also more expensive, so if you don’t mind an extra pound or so of weight and a larger stuffed size (synthetics don’t pack down as small), a synthetic bag is a viable option.
 Synthetics do insulate better when wet—even more than the new hydrophobic down treatments.
 But when it comes to cutting weight, you want down fill.

 In terms of down fill power, the table above spells it out pretty clearly.
 The top is full of bags with premium down (800-fill and up) because it insulates better at a given weight.
-Custom sleeping bags like the Enlightened Equipment Convert show the impacts in upgrading: you can choose the Convert 20F with anything from 800 to 950-fill down, and total weight drops from 23.23 to 21.61 ounces (the price also jumps from $335 to $415).
+Custom sleeping bags like the Enlightened Equipment Convert show the impacts in upgrading: you can choose the Convert 30F with either 800- to 950-fill down, and total weight drops from 22.81 to 21.18 ounces (for a significant price increase).

-Making your way down the list, there are number of mid-range options with 600 to 700-fill down and even a couple synthetic bags mixed in.
+Making your way down the list, there are number of mid-range options with 600- to 700-fill down and even a couple synthetic bags mixed in.
 Weight does go up but price also drops substantially.
-There are a growing number of synthetics (including the 1 lb.
-10 oz.
-Mountain Hardwear HyperLamina bags) that do an admirable job of keeping weight down at competitive temperature ratings and reduced costs.
+There are a growing number of synthetics (including the 2-pound-1-ounce Nemo Kyan 20) that do an admirable job of keeping weight down at competitive temperature ratings and reduced costs.
 But when the question is all about weight, premium down still is best.